-A keyboard interrupt request is latched when one or more keyboard pins goes low after all were high.
-The MODEK bit in the keyboard status and control register controls the triggering sensitivity of the keyboard interrupt pins.
+A keyboard interrupt is latched when one or more keyboard pins goes low after all were high.
+The MODEK bit in the keyboard status and control register controls the triggering mode of the keyboard interrupt.

-- If the keyboard interrupt pins are edge-sensitive only, a falling edge on a keyboard pin does not latch an interrupt request if another keyboard pin is already low.
-To prevent losing an interrupt request on one pin because another pin is still low, software can disable the latter pin while it is low. - If the keyboard interrupt pins are falling edge- and low level-sensitive, an interrupt request is present as long as any keyboard pin is low.
+- If the keyboard interrupt is edge-sensitive only, a falling edge on a keyboard pin does not latch an interrupt request if another keyboard pin is already low.
+To prevent losing an interrupt request on one pin because another pin is still low, software can disable the latter pin while it is low. - If the keyboard interrupt is falling edge- and low level-sensitive, an interrupt request is present as long as any keyboard pin is low.